querycert/querycert.github.io/icfp17/resources/README.md

   testing.runners.RunJavascript \
   -input ../io/icfp17.io -runtime ../harness.js icfp17.js
 ```
-This program execute the JavaScript code on the input data and compare
+This program executes the JavaScript code on the input data and compare
 it with the expected result.

 You can notice in the command line that the runner is parameterized by